Some context first:

 Of course, the outcome of the risk assessment can also drive the regression test, whereby high-risk areas should be most intensively covered in the regression test set.

-Different exit criteria, also called completion criteria, can be used for different risk levels (in bold in the example on the left).
+Different exit criteria, also called completion criteria, can be used for different risk levels.
 Requirements coverage or code coverage criteria should be stricter for higher-risk areas.
 Examples of other exit criteria that can be used:

 - Percentage of test cases executed

 Running the tests in risk order gives the highest likelihood of discovering defects in severity order (“find the scary stuff first”).

 Allocating test effort based on risk is the most efficient way to minimize the residual quality risk upon release (“pick the right tests out of the infinite possible tests in a SAP implementation”).

 Measuring test results based on risk will allow the organization to know the residual level of quality risk during test execution and to make smart release decisions (“release when the risk of delay balances risk of dissatisfaction”).

 If scheduling requires, dropping tests in reverse risk order reduces the test execution period with the least possible increase in quality risk (“give up tests you worry about the least”).